PotatoPhotoGraphy/PotatoPhotoGraphy.github.io/README.md

 # PotatoPhotoGraphy.github.io
 Potato.io's Original Site

-Currently working a=on adding the site to github pages.
+Currently working on adding the site to github pages.
 After that it will be posted.
 From, DavidTEC
 # Updated By DavidTEC for Potato.io